sgarcia0206/comp122-f23/tidbits/git-notes.md

    * `git fetch`: obtain a copy of your remote repository
    * `git merge origin/main`: incorporate origin/main branch into the current branch of the local repository
    * `git pull`: obtain a copy of your remote repository and merge it with your local repository
-   * `git push`: update the remote repository to be insync with your local repository
+   * `git push`: update the remote repository to be in sync with your local repository
    * `git pull-request`: generate a file that enumerates all changes to the repository from a given commit

 ---